kailash-manasarovar/statement/docs/timeline/2025/september.md

 ### Yet another weird woman

 - Tiringly, another weird woman is sent to make sure I know my movements are still being watched by UK criminal porn-gangs.
-- She is about the same age as me, a bit overweight, dark black hair, pale skin, short like me.
+- She is about the same age as me, a bit overweight, black hair, pale skin, short like me.
 - She arrives just after I arrive for my appointment and sits in the waiting room.
+- She does that talking about nothing thing which is supposed to make them look normal but is totally phoney.
 - She states her appointment is not for another hour-and-a-half but thought she'd come anyway because she's feeling anxious.
 - She quickly launches into a fake speech about nothing; the way they do.
 - I sense darker intentions.
 - I wonder if this is [Verity's weird roommate](../2011-to-2020/2013.md#traveling-back-to-uk-at-christmas-with-verity-sawyer)?
+- I stand up tall and straight and bang my massive English Heritage umbrella on the ground loudly.
+- She shuts up and puts her head down.
+- That's true.
+I couldn't believe it.

 ## Aunty Paddy pops a note through the door